Chairman and Co-chairs' Biographies

 Congressman Scott Garrett is the Chairman of the Congressional Constitution Caucus.

-As the Vice Chairman of the House Budget Committee, Scott is on the frontline of House Republican efforts to reign in runaway government spending and shrink our country’s ballooning national debt.
-In addition to his senior position on the Budget Committee, Scott is also the Chairman of the Budget and Spending Task Force for the Republican Study Committee (RSC), which advances conservative solutions to address our country’s fiscal challenges.
+As a senior member of the House Budget Committee, Scott is on the frontline of House Republican efforts to rein in runaway government spending and shrink our country’s ballooning national debt.

-A member of the House Financial Services Committee since his election to Congress, Scott has been at the forefront of public policy deliberations dealing with issues related to the financial services industry, developing considerable expertise in areas ranging from securities and finance to insurance and regulatory oversight.
+A member of the House Financial Services Committee since his election to Congress (Financial Services Bio), Scott has been at the forefront of public policy deliberations dealing with issues related to the financial services industry, developing considerable expertise in areas ranging from securities and finance to insurance and regulatory oversight.

 At the beginning of the 112th Congress, Scott was selected to serve as the Chairman of the Financial Services Subcommittee on Capital Market and Government-Sponsored Enterprises.
 In this role, Scott presides over the subcommittee with jurisdiction over the Securities and Exchange Commission (SEC) and government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac.
 In addition, the subcommittee also handles all matters related to capital markets activities such as business capital formation and venture capital, as well as derivative instruments.